Define and apply your schema

 Before you can store data, you need to tell the database what shape the data will have.
 That's called a schema — it's like setting up the column headers in a spreadsheet before entering any rows.

-• forms — Each row is a form someone created.
-Columns: id, title, the list of fields, and a secret token for viewing results.
+- forms — Each row is a form someone created.
+Columns: id, title, the list of fields, a unique token for viewing results, and a timestamp.

-• submissions — Each row is one form submission.
-Columns: id, which form it belongs to, and the submitted data.
+- submissions — Each row is one form submission.
+Columns: id, which form it belongs to, the submitted data, and a timestamp.

 Ask your AI:

 Create a database schema with two tables.
-A "forms" table with columns for id, title, fields (as JSON), and a unique token string.
-A "submissions" table with columns for id, form_id (linking to the forms table), and data (as JSON).
-Use Drizzle ORM with SQLite.
+A "forms" table with columns for id, title, fields (as JSON), a unique token, and created_at.
+A "submissions" table with columns for id, form_id (linking to the forms table), data (as JSON), and created_at.

 export const forms = sqliteTable('forms', {